nguyenhuy0905/rare/README.md

 ### Performance consideration: how does it compare against grep?

 - `grep` has its dark magic, in which, for longer strings, it actually runs faster.
+- Well, excuses aside, about 60% the speed of `grep`.
+Sad.
+But I mean, it's still pretty good.

 ### Performance consideration: linked list vs vector

-- Note: this isn't really benchmarked so it's the author yappin'.
 - This program uses a LOT of stacks for parsing a regular expression.
 However, it is assumed that almost every regular expression passed in is short.
 Given that, the Big-O gain of a linked list for stack operations isn't really worth it, especially when considering its tradeoff in cache locality.
 - The only collection returned that uses a linked list is that of `match_all`, since, if given a long string and a short regex (worst case, ".\*"), the returned collection can be really long.
+But to be fair, this is micro-optimisation.
   - "But I need the random access!!!"
   - Convert it into a linked list then.
 Even when considering the conversion, that may still be more efficient than resizing too many times.
+    - Correction: nevermind, I may make 2 different versions, one returning a linked list and one returning a vector.

 ### What does it have over grep?